Dealing with Unsupportive Family Members

 This life-changing journey can be seriously challenging.
 It only makes it more difficult when you have to carry the emotional weight of disapproval from family.
 While there’s not a magic answer to relieve this burden, there are some things you can do to improve your situation.
 That’s why we created this guide.

-If you’re wondering how to deal with unsupportive family when “giving a baby up” for adoption, then this article is for you.
+If you’re wondering how to deal with an unsupportive family when “giving a baby up” for adoption, then this article is for you.

 You are not “Giving Up” When You Choose Adoption